URL path: Index page // Cortisol Awakening Response (CAR)

 More Information

 There are several reasons why the CAR has become an important research topic.
 First, there is evidence that the CAR is under somewhat independent control from cortisol output over the remainder of the day.
 There is little association between the CAR and levels over the rest of the day or the slope of cortisol decline into the evening.
-Second, twin studies have documented a genetic influence over the CAR that is distinct from the heritability of daytime cortisol levels.
-Third, the CAR is associated with stress and health in distinctive and potentially significant ways, suggesting that it is a useful marker of hypothalamic-pituitary-adrenocortical (HPA) function.
+Second, twin studies have documented a genetic influence over the CAR distinct from the heritability of daytime cortisol levels.
+Third, the CAR is associated with stress and health in distinctive and potentially significant ways, suggesting that it is a helpful marker of hypothalamic-pituitary-adrenocortical (HPA) function.

 The CAR test may be helpful for people with the following symptoms and conditions: